Glossary of Qubes Terminology

 Qubes, and in technical contexts where spaces are not permitted, (e.g., usernames), the space may be omitted, as in

 An abbreviation for “virtual machine.”
-A software implementation of a machine (for example, a computer) which executes programs like a physical machine.
+A software implementation of a machine (for example, a computer) that executes programs like a physical machine.

 A user-friendly term for a VM in Qubes OS.